Slain Houston officer remembered for friendship, quirkiness

 Brewster graduated from the police academy in 2010 and was promoted to sergeant in February.
 He’s survived by his wife, parents and sisters.

 The Houston area is also mourning the death of Nassau Bay police Sgt.
 Kaila Sullivan, who was killed during a traffic stop Tuesday night.
-Authorities continue to search for a man accused in her death.
+Authorities announced Thursday afternoon that the man accused in her death had been arrested after a nearly two-day search.

 A funeral was also scheduled for Thursday afternoon for Arkansas police officer Stephen Carr, who was shot Saturday night while sitting in his patrol car in Fayetteville.
 Carr was the son of a retired Houston police sergeant.